-As part of the 5G TODAY research project, a 5G test field for radio is currently under construction in the Bavarian Oberland.
-Under the lead of IRT, the project partners are investigating large-scale TV transmission in the broadcasting mode FeMBMS (Further evolved Multimedia Broadcast Multicast Service).
-The transmission is to be put into practice and evaluated within the framework of the project.
+As part of the 5G TODAY research project, a 5G test field for broadcasting is currently being set up in the Bavarian region of Bayerisches Oberland.
+Under the leadership of the Institut für Rundfunktechnik, the project partners are investigating large-scale TV transmission in the FeMBMS (Further evolved Multimedia Broadcast Multicast Service) mode.
+Within the scope of the project, the transmission is put into operation and be evaluated.

 The following partners are involved in the project